Information from A to Z

 When will I receive the funding?

-You will not receive funding - but the eligible hours will be free each month.
+You will not receive funding - but the eligible hours will be applied each month.

 You will receive 11 hours per week, for a maximum of 51 weeks per year.
 All nurseries/preschools/daycare are unable to charge any fee for these hours.